-- EUREKA’s “TIMBERLINE: DELUXE OUTFITTER SERIES” TENTS.
+- EUREKA’s new version TIMBERLINE “SQ” DELUXE OUTFITTER SERIES TENTS.
 We believe, however, that Eureka’s standards for comfort are not up to ours!
-For this reason, we never put more than three people in a “Four-Man” tent, nor more than 4 adults / 5 boys in a “Six-Man” tent.
+For this reason, we never put more than 2 adults / 3 youth in a “Four-Man” tent, nor more than 3 adults / 4 youth in a “Six-Man” tent.

 - KONDOS Custom built food and gear packs made to our demanding specifications.
 Protective plastic liners are supplied to keep food and supplies as well as your sleeping bags dry.

 - Private automobile / van parking at our base during your trip.